No Way Out (2007): Storylines

 The secondary feud heading into No Way Out was between Chris Benoit and The Hardys against MNM and Montel Vontavious Porter (at show, MVP).
 This feud began shortly after MNM reformed, when they challenged the reunited Hardys at December to Dismember in a losing effort.
 They then continued to wrestle on episodes of Raw, ECW, and SmackDown! until Armageddon, when Mercury suffered a legitimate severe facial injury.
 On the February 16 episode of SmackDown!, SmackDown General manager Theodore Long announced a ladder match between Paul London and Brian Kendrick, Dave Taylor and William Regal, MNM, and The Hardys for the WWE Tag Team Championship (the same match all four teams had against each other at Armageddon), but WWE's official website announced the match had changed to pit The Hardys and Chris Benoit against MNM and MVP, while Brian Kendrick and Paul London faced Deuce 'n Domino in a separate match.
 Benoit and MVP were added to the match on short notice, as they were not feuding at the time.

 The third feud heading into No Way Out was between Kane and King Booker.
 This feud began during the 2007 Royal Rumble match when Kane eliminated King Booker from the match, but Booker returned unofficially to eliminate Kane.
-The feud continued on the February 2, 2007 episode of SmackDown! during King Booker's Key to the City ceremony in Houston, Texas, when Kane interrupted the ceremony and attacked King Booker.
+The feud continued on the February 2 episode of SmackDown! during King Booker's Key to the City ceremony in Houston, Texas, when Kane interrupted the ceremony and attacked King Booker.
 After they continued to feud during the weeks leading up to No Way Out, Theodore Long booked a match between the two at No Way Out.
-On the February 16, 2007 episode of SmackDown!, King Booker mocked Kane by dishonestly reviewing Kane's See No Evil movie, but Booker ran out when Kane came in to attack him.
+On the February 16 episode of SmackDown!, King Booker mocked Kane by dishonestly reviewing Kane's See No Evil movie, but King Booker ran out when Kane came in to attack him.

 The fourth feud heading into No Way Out was between Bobby Lashley and Mr. Kennedy.
 This feud began on the February 16 episode of SmackDown! when Lashley made a guest appearance to visit Theodore Long.
 Mr. Kennedy voiced his opinion to Lashley, reminding Lashley that he had beaten him before and claiming that he could to it again.
 Long then scheduled a match between the two for the ECW World Championship at No Way Out after contacting ECW officials.